WITR-Radio/music-logger/README.md

 TUNEIN_STATION_ID - The TuneIn station ID
-WIDEORBIT_HOST - The hostname of the WideOrbit server WIDEORBIT_PORT - The port WideOrbit is broadcasting events to WIDEORBIT_ENABLE - If wideorbit should be receiving data (boolean, defaults to false) RIVENDELL_ENABLE - If rivendell should be receiving data (boolean, defaults to false)
+WIDEORBIT_HOST - The hostname of the WideOrbit server WIDEORBIT_PORT - The port WideOrbit is broadcasting events to WIDEORBIT_ENABLE - If data should be received from wideorbit (boolean, defaults to false) RIVENDELL_ENABLE - If data should be received from rivendell (boolean, defaults to false)
 ```

 For local development, it is **highly** recommended to leave `BROADCAST_ENABLE` as `false`.
 All broadcasting to WITR services will be disabled, which ensures no disruption to anything in production.
 If `false`, the variables below it in the template may be omitted or left blank.